ds4dm/ZERO/docs/support_files/tutorials/QP_Param.rst

 Computing solutions
 ==========

-``FixedModel`` holds the ``GRBModel`` object, and all operations native to ``GRBModel``, like accessing the value of a variable, a dual multiplier, saving the problem to an .lp file or a .mps file etc. can be performed on the object.
-In particular, the solution can be compared with hand-calculated solution as shown below.
+``FixedModel`` holds the ``GRBModel`` object, and all operations native to ``GRBModel``, like accessing the value of a variable, a dual multiplier, saving the problem to an .lp file or a .mps file.
+In particular, we can compare the solution with a hand-calculated one as below.

 .. code-block:: c

     arma::vec sol(3);